-A leading compositional theory we discussed in the theory section was that in the face of Chinese import competition, European firms change their product mix.
-To investigate this we examine whether a plant changes its primary four-digit industrial sector in the HH data, which has accurate four-digit industry data going back to 1996 (the other datasets do not have such reliable information on the changes in industry affiliation).
-On average 11% of plants switch industries over a five-year period, a substantial number that is consistent with evidence from recent papers.
+A leading compositional theory we discussed in the theory section was that in the face of Chinese import competition European firms change their product mix.
+To investigate this we examine whether a plant changes its primary four-digit industrial sector in the HH data, which has accurate four-digit industry data going back to 1999 (the other datasets have less reliable information on the changes in industry affiliation).
+On average 11% of plants switch industries over a five-year period, a substantial number that is consistent with evidence from recent papers.53